Pruvosby TELCOMA Global

 What to Expect

 The AWS Certified SysOps Administrator – Associate exam costs $150 USD You'll face 65 questions in 130 minutes, giving you roughly 2 minutes per question.
-Scaled score from 100 to 1000.
-You need 720 to pass.
-Exam labs are scored based on the final state of your configuration, not the steps you took.
+Scaled score from 100 to 1000, passing at 720 — same threshold as the SAA.
+Some questions are unscored pilots, but you can't tell which, so treat every question like it counts.

 Prerequisites and Audience